kleinbottle/swanlotus/content/blogs/radians/radians.md

 Recall from geometry that a [tangent (line)](https://en.wikipedia.org/wiki/Tangent_lines_to_circles) to a circle is a limiting case of a [chord](https://en.wikipedia.org/wiki/Chord_(geometry)) in which the two points of intersection---of a line with a circle---coincide into one point, called the point of tangency.
 The radius from the centre to the point of tangency makes a right angle.

-With that out of the way, we construct the triangle $ODT$, which is similar to triangle $OCS$, where $D$ is the point $(1, 0)$.
+With that out of the way, we construct the triangle $ODT$ thus:

+a.
+Produce the line $OC$ to intersect the circle at the point $D$ which is $(0, 1)$. $OD$, being a radius has unit length.
+a.
+Draw a tangent to the circle at $D$.
+a.
+Produce the radius $OS$ to intersect the tangent at the point $T$.

+The triangle $ODT$ is similar to triangle $OCS$.
 We can then assert that the ratios of corresponding sides are equal.
 Thus,
 $$
 \tan\theta = \frac{CS}{OC} = \frac{DT}{OD} = DT
 $${#eq:tangent}
-because $OD$ is also a radius of unit one, like $OS$.
+bearing in mind that, like $OS$, $OD$ is also a radius of unit length.
 We resorted to this construction for the following reasons:

 #.
 Because $DT$ is tangent to the circle, the angle $ODT$ is a right angle.
 #.
 The triangles $OCS$ and $ODT$ are therefore similar.